InformaticsMatters/virtual-screening/README.md

 }
 ```

-To shard a dataset use the [shard.py]() script like this:
+To shard a dataset use the [](shard.py) script like this:
 ```
-python3 -m shard -i data/100000.smi -s chemspace -v feb_2021 -o molecules -n 1 --interval 10000
+python3 -m shard -i data/100000.smi -s chemspace -v feb_2021 -o molecules -n 1 --generate-uuid --interval 10000
 ```
 Use the `vs-rdkit` conda environment to run this.